 LibreOffice assigns four connection points ("glue points") to each element by itself.
 This is sufficient for the pins.
-It is very simple to connect for example the end point of a diamond of an aggregation with the mid of a port as destination of the aggregation, or also with any other class if the whole class is referenced.
+It is very simple to connect for example the end point of a diamond of an aggregation with the mid of a port as destination of the aggregation, or also with any other class if the whole class is referenced by sophisticated algorithm, which should avoid lines crossing blocks, and make instead mad ways around all blocks only to avoid crossing a free but reserved area for a name of a block.
+LibreOffice is here more friendly, it does nothing by itself, only move the connection as necessary, and let the user decide about the outfit of the connection path.